SherG/cool-iron/blog/ai-content-developments.md

 SEO experts amplified the mania by writing articles cataloging everything ChatGPT could do.
 For example, it could sort and categorize keywords by search intent.
 It could generate sitemaps, robots.txt files, and schema markup.
 Yes, but who does these things by hand anymore anyway?

 Case in point: For years we've had tools that could not only generate schema but insert the code in exactly the right place with zero errors.
-And every marketing professional already has a keyword research tool like Semrush (founded <em>15 years ago</em>) or Ahrefs (founded in 2011).
+And every marketing professional already has a keyword research tool like Semrush (founded <em>15 years ago</em>) or Ahrefs (founded over a decade ago).

-Next, top SEO publications heralded every marketing/SEO app in the ChatGPT marketplace.
+Next, top marketing publications heralded every marketing/SEO app in the ChatGPT marketplace.
 That's a clever tactic for ranking high for "ChatGPT apps" but these advertorials have low information value.

+Soon these publications will chastise you for trend chasing.
+And they'll offer advice on avoiding this.

 Google software engineer and AI researcher <a href="https://fchollet.com/" target="blank">François Chollet</a> put it well when he <a href="https://twitter.com/fchollet/status/1689114236453339136" target="blank">xeeted</a>: